 “You bring down the kids from the compound and you put them on one bus,” said one probation supervisor, referring to the area of Barry J where many of the highest risk kids are housed.
 “And honestly,” the source continued, “I wouldn’t even mix the units within the compound, because they’re separated with gangs in mind.
 And the staff are very cognizant of making sure they have the right balance.”

 So, in the rush to get out in time, lacking a protocol with which the line staff members were familiar, were the wrong groups mixed when the buses were loaded, just due to expediency?
 Maybe, maybe not.
-Yet, it is our understanding that one or perhaps two of the kids who were assaulted were known to be vulnerable, and should definitely not have been mixed with the kids they were mixed with.
+Yet, it is our understanding that one or perhaps two of the kids who were assaulted were known to be vulnerable, and should definitely not have been mixed with the kids with whom they were confined on the buses.

 Missing emergency plans

 LA County Probation is reportedly developing a brand new, department-wide, emergency management protocol, which is supposed to be very well funded.
-Yet, this new, state-of-the-art system, while it sounds very promising, likely won’t be ready for another year, or possibly more.
-Thus, given the county’s lengthy wildfire season, which seems to worsen yearly, and given the fact that LA County Probation has several youth facilities situated in or directly adjacent to fire-prone areas, distributing an interim emergency plan, which includes staff training, and some written material that anyone could access and quickly review when emergency strikes, might be wise.
+Yet, this new, state-of-the-art system, while it sounds very promising, likely won’t be ready for another year, or possibly longer.
+Thus, given the county’s lengthy wildfire season, which seems to worsen yearly, and given the fact that LA County Probation has several youth facilities situated in or directly adjacent to fire-prone areas, it might have been wise to distribute an interim emergency plan, including a plan for staff training.
+Also needed was a set of basic evacuation instructions that staff in each unit could access easily and quickly review when emergency strikes.

 At least that’s what the Barry J detention officers and others who were part of the evacuation, told us they felt was critically lacking.